open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 using the actual devices in your experiment.
-For example, if your feedback involves toggling ONIX's digital output (which in turn toggles a stimulation device like a [Stimjim](https://github.com/open-ephys/stimjim) or a [RHS2116 external trigger](xref:OpenEphys.Onix1.ConfigureRhs2116Trigger.TriggerSource)), loop that digital output signal back into one of ONIX's digital inputs.
-This enables you to save when the feedback physically occurs.
+For example, if your feedback involves toggling ONIX's digital output (which in turn toggles a stimulation device like a [Stimjim](https://github.com/open-ephys/stimjim) or a [RHS2116 external trigger](xref:OpenEphys.Onix1.ConfigureRhs2116Trigger.TriggerSource)), you can loop that digital output signal back into one of ONIX's digital inputs to measure when the feedback physically occurs.
 This can be used to measure your feedback latency by taking the difference between the clock count when the trigger condition occurs and the clock count when the feedback signal is received by ONIX.

-You might wonder: why use the LoadTester device if I can measure latency using the actual devices that I intend to use in my experiment?
+You might wonder why you'd even use the LoadTester device if you can measure latency using the actual devices that you intend to use in your experiment.
 The benefit of the LoadTester device is that you're able to collect at least tens of thousands of latency samples to plot in a histogram in a short amount of time.
 Trying to use digital I/O to take as many latency measurements in a similar amount of time can render your latency measurements inaccurate for the actual experiment you intend to perform.
-In particular, toggling digital inputs faster necessarily increases the total data throughput of <xref:OpenEphys.Onix1.DigitalInput>.
-If the data throughput of `DigitalInputData` significantly exceeds what is required for your experiment, the latency measurements will not reflect the latencies you will experience during the actual experiment.
+In particular, toggling digital inputs faster necessarily increases the total data throughput of `DigitalInput`.
+If the data throughput of `DigitalInput` significantly exceeds what is required for your experiment, the latency measurements will not reflect the latencies you will experience during the actual experiment.

 <!-- ## Tuning `ReadSize` with Real-Time Computation -->